|

 toxic, but the stems aren't in any way.

-Second, there may be a problem with the highly
+There may be a problem with the highly

-concentrated Kava extracts being marketed nowadays.
+concentrated Kava extracts being marketed at the time.

 concentration of one major constituent or group of